BilldarBagdar/C4Device_32StepSequencer/README.md

 </p>
 <p>
 <b>It is important</b> to open the project file first and open other project files from the project menu because the project establishes a Max-project-relative search path for
-all the other files in their project-relative folders like /code, /data, /patchers, etc. If you opened max via an M4L device in Live, you can close the M4L patcher window any time after opening this project, but save the empty M4L device with the Live set (if you save) so you can cut out a few mouse clicks getting back to the
+all the other files in their project-relative folders like /code, /data, /patchers, etc. If you opened Max via an M4L device in Live for some reason, you can close the M4L patcher window any time after opening this project, but save the empty M4L device with the Live set (if you save) so you can cut out a few mouse clicks getting back to the
-C4DeviceProject.maxproj to open the sequencer project next time.
+C4DeviceProject.maxproj to open the sequencer via Live again next time.
 </p>
 <p>
 ("path finding" in Max is otherwise a PITA, patches have no idea what folder they started in, Max doesn't interpret a simple relative path like, "../code/foo.js"